 Experts realized that the leukemia cells in APL have a specific gene change that makes them sensitive to certain drugs that aren’t like regular chemo drugs.
 These drugs signal the blasts to transform into mature myeloid cells.
 This process is known as differentiation, and these drugs are called differentiation agents.
 Since the blasts don’t die, they don’t release the harmful proteins into the blood, which helps keep the clotting process from getting out of control.

-ATRA is a form of vitamin A that is often part of the initial treatment of APL.
-It is often given along with chemo − an anthracycline drug with or without cytarabine.
+ATRA is a form of vitamin A that is often part of the initial (induction) treatment of APL.
+It is often given along with chemo.
 It can also be given with arsenic trioxide for the initial treatment of APL, in which case no regular chemo drugs are given.
-If ATRA is part of the initial treatment for APL, it is often used for some time after to keep the leukemia from coming back.
-For that part of the treatment, it may be used with chemo, with arsenic trioxide, or with both chemo and arsenic trioxide.
+If ATRA is part of the initial treatment for APL, it is often used for some time after to help keep the leukemia from coming back.
+For the consolidation phase of treatment, it may be used with chemo, with arsenic trioxide, or with both chemo and arsenic trioxide.
 For longer-term maintenance, ATRA might be used by itself or along with chemo.

-ATRA can have side effects similar to those seen if you take too much vitamin A. Symptoms include headache, fever, dry skin and mouth, skin rash, swollen feet, sores in the mouth or throat, itching and irritated eyes.
-It can also cause blood lipid levels (like those of cholesterol and triglycerides) to go up.
+ATRA can have side effects similar to those seen if you take too much vitamin A. Symptoms can include headache, fever, dry skin and mouth, skin rash, swollen feet, sores in the mouth or throat, itching, and irritated eyes.
+It can also cause blood lipid levels (like cholesterol and triglycerides) to go up.
 Often blood liver tests become abnormal.
 These side effects often go away when the drug is stopped.

 Arsenic trioxide (ATO) is a form of arsenic, which can be a poison if given in high doses.
 But doctors found that it can act in a way similar to ATRA in patients with APL.
-It can be given with ATRA, but it is also helpful in treating patients with APL whose leukemia came back after treatment with ATRA plus chemo.
-In those patients, ATO is given without chemo.
+It can be given with ATRA as the first treatment, but it is also helpful in treating patients whose APL comes back after treatment with ATRA plus chemo.
+In these patients, ATO is given without chemo.